East Germany at the FIFA World Cup

 After the division of Germany in 1949, West Germany was declared Germany's official successor team.
 East Germany was accepted as a FIFA member only in 1952 and entered the qualification tournament for the first time for 1958, but finished last in their qualification group behind Czechoslovakia and Wales.

-They appeared in the finals of the FIFA World Cup on one occasion in 1974.
+They appeared in the final tournament of the FIFA World Cup on one occasion in 1974.
 During the tournament they played West Germany, who were hosts in that year, for the first and only time at senior level, winning 1–0.
 East Germany was reunified with West Germany in 1990 and did not compete again after the 1990 World Cup.